sailfishos/docs.sailfishos.org/Support/Help_Articles/Tips_and_Tricks/README.md

 ## Restart network connections

 This tool initializes the WLAN and mobile data networks.
-You need not restart the device, so do not tap on _Restart now_ button but at the lower (empty) part of the display.

 _Issues that might get solved by running this utility:_

-* If you get constant notifications of connecting to either Mobile Data or WLAN, even you are already connected to a network
+* If you get constant notifications of connecting to either Mobile Data or WLAN, even if you are already connected to a network
 * You've noticed an exclamation mark ("!") on your Mobile Data and/or WLAN connection indicator in the **[Lock Screen](https://sailfishos.org/design/ux-framework/)**
 * Apps report you being offline even though you are connected to the Internet.

+## Restart the keyboard

+This tool is used to give a new start for the keyboard if it behaves incorrectly or becomes unresponsive.

 ## Restart the Home screen

 This useful tool can be used if an application gets stuck or can't be launched.

 ## Restart the fingerprint service

 If your valid fingerprints saved to the device are no more recognised, it may help to restart the fingerprint service.

+## Restart the audio service

+If the phone has lost audio, i.e., no voice or music can be heard, this tool may help.

 ## Restart the Bluetooth service

 If there are problems with detecting nearby Bluetooth devices or with connecting to them it is worth trying to restart the Bluetooth service.

 ## Fix the package cache